List of Louisiana state high school football champions: Texas–Louisiana Football Series (1922–1923)

 In 1922 and 1923, attempts were made to pair the state champions of Louisiana and Texas in a postseason event.

-In 1922, without any official explanation, the LHSAA issued a simple statement that it would not endorse any playoff games or otherwise declare a champion for that season.
-Speculation was that the primary playoff contenders were just simply too far spread out from each other to make it worth the effort, especially since they had fared only modestly better over the course of the season than the non-contenders had.
-As far as the Texas–Louisiana series was concerned, Shreveport High (which had at least managed to defeat all of its in-state opponents) was considered the champion of Louisiana for the sake of the game.
+In 1922, however, without any official explanation, the LHSAA issued a simple statement that it would not endorse any playoff games or otherwise declare a champion for that season (speculation was that the primary playoff contenders were just simply too far spread out geographically from one another to make it worth the effort, especially since they had fared only modestly better over the course of the season than the non-contenders had.
+With no named LHSAA champion, as far as the Texas–Louisiana Series organizers were concerned, Shreveport High (which had managed to beat, or tie, all of its in-state opponents; its only loss was to an out-of-state team) should be considered the champion of Louisiana for the sake of the game.

 The following year, the LHSAA declined to recognize the already-scheduled state championship game between Homer and Morgan City, and declared Morgan City its champion instead.
 The game was played any way, with Homer winning.
 Homer was then designated as Louisiana's representative for the planned New Year's Day face-off between the Louisiana and Texas champions at Centenary College, under the proposed backing of the Shreveport Chamber of Commerce.